MegAnthonyKeogh/bamazon/README.md

 Terminal (already installed on mac)
 VS Code --https://code.visualstudio.com/

+Here's a quick video on how the application works + a brief review of the different applications needed for it to be successful. https://drive.google.com/file/d/1AkKjOc8iUwDh-QIlyOLd4wd4BTaUR3_Z/view

 Give examples
 Installing
 A step by step series of examples that tell you how to get a development env running